jieli873/jieli873.github.io/index.md

 ## **Welcome to Jie Li's homepage!**

 I am a senior researcher with The Theory Lab of Huawei at Hong Kong Research Center.
+My research interests include coding for distributed storage, private information retrieval, distributed coded computing, and sequence design.

 ### **Professional Experience**